King Silversonic Trombone – Value, History, and Model Differences

 Why King Silversonic Values Vary So Widely

 Because of these variables, there is no single “book price” that accurately reflects every Silversonic trombone.
+Real-world value is determined by how a specific instrument performs within its intended musical context.

 King Silversonic Trombones in Our Archive